zainajamal481/dm-shorts-blocker/SETUP.md

-# Setup Guide for YouTube Shorts Blocker
+# Setup Guide for Shorts Blocker

-This guide will help you set up your YouTube Shorts Blocker project on GitHub with all the professional open source infrastructure.
+This guide will help you set up your Shorts Blocker project on GitHub with all the professional open source infrastructure.

 ## 🚀 Quick Setup

 ### 1. Create GitHub Repository

 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it `youtube-shorts-blocker`
+2. Name it `dm-shorts-blocker`
 3. Make it public
 4. Don't initialize with README (we already have one)